shyaman/PeraBot/README.md

 - The lecturers can check the timetable and can add extra lectures according to free lecture slots or cancel lectures

 ### Technology
--To make our ChatBot intelligent, we looked for some platforms of Natural Language Processing NLP.
+- To make our ChatBot intelligent, we looked for some platforms of Natural Language Processing NLP.
--Then we got to know about some NLP technologies that were listed below.
+- Then we got to know about some NLP technologies that were listed below.
 <pre>
 1. NLP libraries such as TextBlob, Stanford’s CoreNLP, SpaCy
 2. Wit.ai
 3. Dialogflow (Api.ai)
 </pre>

--TextBlob is built on top of NLTK, and it's more easily-accessible.
+- TextBlob is built on top of NLTK, and it's more easily-accessible.
 This is the favorite library for fast-prototyping or building applications that don't require highly optimized performance.
--Stanford's CoreNLP is a Java library with Python wrappers.
+- Stanford's CoreNLP is a Java library with Python wrappers.
 It's in many existing production systems due to its speed.
--SpaCy is a new NLP library that's designed to be fast, streamlined, and production-ready.
+- SpaCy is a new NLP library that's designed to be fast, streamlined, and production-ready.
 It's not as widely adopted, but if we are going to build a new application, we have to give it a try.
 It can be memory intensive and doesn’t attempt to cover the whole statistical NLP.
--Here since we are going to use BotPress as the development platform of our ChatBot, we were unable to find a method to integrate those NLP libraries to the BotPress.
+- Here since we are going to use BotPress as the development platform of our ChatBot, we were unable to find a method to integrate those NLP libraries to the BotPress.
 So that we gave up the idea of using NLP libraries.
--Then we considered about Wit.ai and Dialogflow (Api.ai).
+- Then we considered about Wit.ai and Dialogflow (Api.ai).
 -Wit.ai is a natural language interface for applications that can transform sentences into structured data.
 Dialogflow is a natural language tool dedicated to designing unique conversation scenarios, degenerating corresponding actions and analyzing interactions with users.
--Unlike Wit.ai, Dialogflow provides one-click integrations with the platform Facebook Messenger.
+- Unlike Wit.ai, Dialogflow provides one-click integrations with the platform Facebook Messenger.
 So that using Dialogflow makes the development of PeraBot much easier.
--So that the chosen NLP technology is Dialogflow (Api.ai)
+- So that the chosen NLP technology is Dialogflow (Api.ai)

 ### Support or Contact